ChetanRaj0428-1998/Web-Devlopment/http/README.md

 ## Hints

-This project uses only one property `Name` in the `db.json` JSON file but you can configure the file and the project to have more properties,
+This project uses only one property `Name` in the `db.json` JSON file but you can configure the file and the application to have more properties,

 While creating a new JSON file make sure the objects have an `id` property to avoid 500 Error Code.